dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-04-Extortion-Email.md

 ### 2. Threat-Based Social Engineering
 - The email threatens to expose the recipient
 - It attempts to create fear and panic
+- The message demands payment from the recipient

+This is an intimidation tactic used in sextortion and blackmail scams.

+---